 Appendices: Guide on Thesis Supervision

-- Each research postgraduate (RPg) student will be assigned a thesis supervisor who oversees the student’s research from the time the student embarks on his/her research.
+- Assignment.
+Each research postgraduate (RPg) student will be assigned a thesis supervisor who will oversee the student’s research from the time the student embarks on his/her research.

 - Each student will be supervised by a Thesis Supervision Committee (TSC) which consists of at least two members: the thesis supervisor and the committee chair.